SycuroLab/FemMicro16S/README.md

 #### 3.6 Once confident with all the parameters first run the snakemake dry run command to make sure that pipeline is working.
  <br>

+⚠️ **Note: Please make sure to change parameters in dada2_sbatch.sh and cluster.json files based on your SLURM HPC cluster resources before running the pipeline.**

  ```bash
  snakemake -np
  ```